RahmanQureshi/RahmanQureshi.github.io/_posts/2019-05-07-forces-in-a-rotating-frame.markdown

 # System Setup

 This section explains the geometric picture.
-Define an inertial frame, frame 0.
-Next, define another frame, frame 1.
-We will say that frame 1 is not accelerating with respect to frame 0, but it is rotating about some vector $$\omega$$.
+Define two frames, frame 0 and frame 1, and say frame 0 is an inertial frame and frame 1 is rotating about some vector $$\omega$$.
 Next, we define a point p.
 An observer in frame 1 is watching point p: $$r_1^{p1}(t)$$.
 He wants to apply newton's law to understand it's motion.
 He knows that the frame he is in is not inertial, so he cannot just apply $$F=ma$$.

 | <img src="/assets/point_in_rotating_frame.svg" alt="Image is unavailable.
 Sorry." style="margin-left: auto; margin-right: auto; width: 100%; display: block;"/> |
 | <center> Figure: Frame 0 is an inertial frame and frame 1 is rotating w.r.t frame 1.
 An observer in frame 1 is watching point p.</center> |